seb54000/tpcs-workstations/README.md

 - [X] Add links to access, monitoring and other useful infos in docs webserver
 - [X] Export google documents in PDF (Do not need to already have them in PDF)
 - [X] Do not create IAM tp_iac ressources for tpkube and tpmon (to save very little on AWS account)
+- [X] Add acme_certificates_enable variable to choose if we want real ACME certificates or selfsigned (because when doing multiple create and destroy tests, we can block the certificates issuance as it is limited to a certain number)
+- [X] Add a copy_from_gdrive var to decide if documents should be automatically copied form Gdrive to docs (needs grdive token)
+- [X] Remove the vms with a status of terminated (removed) in the vms.php listing
+- [X] Use a tpcsonline.org domain on Cloudflare more reliable than OVH
+  - [X] add a dns_subdomain var to enable parralel working like access.xxx.tpcsonline.org

 ## API access settings to Gdrive (Google Drive)